Five Below (NASDAQ:FIVE) Updates FY 2022 Earnings Guidance

-Five Below (NASDAQ:FIVE – Get Rating) last announced its quarterly earnings data on Wednesday, March 30th.
-The specialty retailer reported $2.49 EPS for the quarter, beating the consensus estimate of $2.48 by $0.01.
-The business had revenue of $996.30 million during the quarter, compared to analyst estimates of $1.01 billion.
-Five Below had a return on equity of 27.29% and a net margin of 9.79%.
-The company’s revenue for the quarter was up 16.1% on a year-over-year basis.
-During the same quarter last year, the firm posted $2.20 earnings per share.
-On average, equities analysts predict that Five Below will post 5.49 EPS for the current fiscal year.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Canada Pension Plan Investment Board grew its holdings in shares of Five Below by 93.0% in the first quarter.
-Canada Pension Plan Investment Board now owns 193 shares of the specialty retailer’s stock valued at $31,000 after purchasing an additional 93 shares in the last quarter.
-Covestor Ltd grew its holdings in shares of Five Below by 108.6% in the first quarter.
-Covestor Ltd now owns 582 shares of the specialty retailer’s stock valued at $92,000 after purchasing an additional 303 shares in the last quarter.
-Private Advisor Group LLC purchased a new position in shares of Five Below in the first quarter valued at $209,000.
-Cetera Investment Advisers purchased a new position in shares of Five Below in the fourth quarter valued at $216,000.
-Finally, Healthcare of Ontario Pension Plan Trust Fund grew its holdings in shares of Five Below by 793.1% in the first quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 1,563 shares of the specialty retailer’s stock valued at $248,000 after purchasing an additional 1,388 shares in the last quarter.
-99.20% of the stock is currently owned by institutional investors.
+A number of large investors have recently modified their holdings of FIVE.
+Wasatch Advisors Inc. lifted its position in Five Below by 21.4% in the 1st quarter.
+Wasatch Advisors Inc. now owns 2,676,533 shares of the specialty retailer’s stock valued at $423,883,000 after purchasing an additional 471,349 shares during the last quarter.
+Neuberger Berman Group LLC increased its stake in Five Below by 114.5% during the 1st quarter.
+Neuberger Berman Group LLC now owns 287,319 shares of the specialty retailer’s stock valued at $45,503,000 after buying an additional 153,367 shares during the period.
+Renaissance Technologies LLC acquired a new position in Five Below during the 1st quarter valued at about $21,459,000.
+Alyeska Investment Group L.P. acquired a new position in Five Below during the 1st quarter valued at about $19,983,000.
+Finally, Lazard Asset Management LLC acquired a new position in Five Below during the 1st quarter valued at about $18,553,000.
+Hedge funds and other institutional investors own 99.20% of the company’s stock.

 Five Below, Inc operates as a specialty value retailer in the United States.
 It offers accessories, including socks, sunglasses, jewelry, scarves, gloves, hair accessories, athletic tops and bottoms, and t-shirts, as well as nail polishes, lip glosses, fragrances, and branded cosmetics; and items used to complete and personalize living space, such as glitter lamps, posters, frames, fleece blankets, plush items, pillows, candles, incense, lighting, novelty décor, accent furniture, and related items, as well as provides storage options for the customers room.